rich-murphey/wasm-hostcall-example/README.md

 }
 ```

-The three functions are defined in
+The functions are defined in
 [wasm/src/imports.rs](wasm/src/imports.rs), such as:
 ```rust
 pub fn log_str(s: &str) {